Legion (Marvel Comics): Powers and abilities

 Doctor Nemesis, Blindfold, and Professor X among Legion's alters.

 Legion is an Omega-level mutant who has dissociative identity disorder.
 Fundamentally, he has the ability to alter reality and time on a cosmic scale at will, but due to his multiple personalities, in practice his abilities vary depending on the dominant personality: each alter has different powers enabled by David's subconscious manipulation of reality.
 The core personality, David Haller himself, generally does not manifest mutant abilities, but must access various personalities to use their power, sometimes losing control of himself to that personality.
 Some of Legion's personalities physically transform his body (e.g., manifesting a prehensile tongue, becoming a woman, transforming into a werewolf, etc.).
 The first alter to manifest, Jemail Karami, was telepathic.
 Other prominent alters include Jack Wayne (telekinetic) and Cyndi (pyrokinetic).
 Legion has over a thousand different personalities (the exact number is unknown), and his mind can create additional alters in response to external or internal events.

 The cumulative abilities of all his personalities make him one of the most powerful mutants in existence, if not the most powerful.
-Since the abilities of his personalities stem from his subconscious alteration of reality, Legion is theoretically capable of manifesting any power he can imagine.
-In two instances David has manifested the full extent of his ability to alter time and reality: in the first, he wiped the Elder Gods from existence and reset the universe to a state before the Elder Gods first appeared on Earth, and in the other he observed the entirety of spacetime and mended damage his personalities had done to it.
+Since the abilities of his personalities stem from his subconscious alteration of reality, Legion is theoretically capable of manifesting any power imaginable.

 Legion can absorb other people's psyches into his mind, either intentionally or, if he is next to them when they die, unintentionally.
 Conversely, in several instances Legion has had personalities manifest and act separately from him (or even against him) in the physical world; in most instances Legion has ultimately reabsorbed these personalities back into himself.
 Presumably, both his absorption of other psyches and the physical manifestations of his own personalities are enabled by Legion's underlying ability to alter reality/time at will.

 Generally, David's ability to access and control his personalities/powers is closely tied to his self confidence and self esteem: the better he feels about himself, the more control he exercises.
 Unfortunately, David often suffers from self-doubt and self-recrimination, meaning that he must struggle to remain in control.
-Following the Age of X, David briefly used a Neural Switchboard Wristband engineered by Doctor Nemesis, Madison Jeffries, and Reed Richards.
-This device allowed Legion to utilize a personality's power set for several seconds without being overwhelmed by that personality.
-However, he soon abandoned this and attempted instead to develop a more organic control over his personalities.